 |PRIVATE ADVENTURES||This tour is also available as a private adventure for solo adventurers, a couple, a club or even just a group of mates.
 This can be any combination of riders, pillions, sidecar passengers or even family in one of our expedition support vehicles.
 The tour can be shortened or lengthened to suit your desires.
 Please contact us to discuss your needs.

-Best months are October, November, December, January, February & March.
+The best months are October, November, December, January, February & March.

 |PRICES||Rider: US$4,890 per person (if 10 or more people) | US$5,190 (6-9 people)